 About Vending Machines

 Vending machines are a common part of our built environments and most commonly offer products high in sugar and sodium.
-The County of Ventura’s Wellness Program for County employees has produced a poster (large format or small printer-sized format) promoting healthier food and drink choices in these machines.
+The County of Ventura’s Wellness Program for County employees has produced a poster (small printer-sized format) promoting healthier food and drink choices in these machines.
 They also created an insert for the poster that lists examples of brand name products with their calorie and sugar content.
 Anyone can download and print these documents for display in work places, schools, wherever vending machines can be found.
 They can also be used in educational efforts.

 When you eat or drink snack foods and drinks, watch out for subtle tricks.
 A package or bottle, for example, might have “only 140 calories per serving” but contain two servings!
 Drinking sugared sodas is clearly linked to health problems like diabetes, obesity and dental problems.